 Start Your Holistic Medicine Degree Today

-Pacific College of Health and Science is a leader in the education of Chinese medicine, massage therapy, holistic nursing, health coaching, yoga, and acupuncture treatments.
+Pacific College of Health and Science is a leader in the education of Chinese medicine, massage therapy, holistic nursing, and even provides an accreidted medical cannabis certificate.
 Let’s jump-start your career with accessible certificates, degrees, and doctoral programs specifically designed for holistic health practitioners!
 We are one of the few schools dedicated entirely to holistic healthcare, offering a long list of on-campus and online programs to provide the flexibility you need to earn your degree.
 If you are interested in learning more about the programs offered at Pacific College of Health and Science, visit our admissions department or contact us today.